carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 parallel.
 The program ran for just over 30 seconds in total, and if we run the numbers, it is true that 15% of it was marked 'serial' and 85% was 'parallel'.

-Since we only gave the job one CPU, this job wasn't really parallel at all.
+Since we only gave the job one CPU, this job wasn't really parallel: the processor performed the 'serial' work for 4.5 seconds, then the 'parallel' part for 25.5 seconds, and no time was saved.
+The cluster can do better, if we ask.

 ## Running the Parallel Job